igorakkerman/easypeasy/README.md

 The *easypeasy* module is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments
-Thanks to everyone supporting and contributing to *easypeasy* and to ChatGPT for writing most of this documentation 😁🦥
+Thanks to everyone supporting and contributing to *easypeasy*.